 Since the relatively recent discovery of endocannabinoids through the study of medical cannabis, the entire natural complex came to be called the “endogenous cannabinoid system,” or “endocannabinoid system” (ECS).

-It was discovered that the Hemp Family of plants (cannabis, marijuana) is loaded with cannabinoids that stimulate our ECS receptor sites.
+Hemp plants are loaded with cannabinoids like cannabidiol (or CBD) that stimulate our ECS receptor sites.
 These sites are found in the brain, organs, glands, connective tissue and immune cells.
 The primary purpose of this system revolves around maintaining balance in the body, known as “homeostasis”.

 We encourage you to do your own research and consult with your physician before taking any new supplements or medication to make sure it is right for you!